Cemetery Junction (film): Production

 The film was originally titled The Men at the Pru, a colloquial term (and later an advertising slogan) for agents of the Prudential insurance company.
-During the writing of the film, the Prudential allowed Gervais and Merchant to use their archives for research.
-After reading the script, the company decided it was not pleased with how the company was to be portrayed in the film and decided not to allow their name to be used.
+During the writing of the film, Prudential allowed Gervais and Merchant to use their archives for research.
+After reading the script, the company decided it was not pleased with how the company was to be portrayed in the film and decided not to allow its name to be used.
 The new title comes from the name of the Cemetery Junction in the Newtown district of the town of Reading where the film takes place.

 Principal photography began on 15 June 2009; filming locations included Taylors Bell Foundry and the Great Central Railway using Loughborough Central railway station.
 The intermittent scenes which show the camera panning around a countryside landscape were filmed in Stroud, Gloucestershire.
 Several of the street scenes were filmed in Woodstock, Oxfordshire with Woodstock Town Hall being used to portray the exterior of the Cemetery Junction police station.
 In London, various locations are depicted including Little Common in Stanmore and Church Row and Flask Walk in Hampstead.
 An extended trailer was broadcast on Channel 4 on 31 January 2010.

 Cemetery Junction is set in the town of Reading (at the time, about 80,000 inhabitants) in 1973.
 Gervais explained that the title of the film was taken from Cemetery Junction, Reading, an area he knew as a child – a road junction in Reading, where Wokingham Road divides from London Road.
 Gervais also adds "[...] it's not really set in Reading, it's any small town, anywhere in the world to be honest."
 According to him, it is a "coming of age" story that is a cross between The Office and Mad Men.